-Item of Business Voting Options Votes Required for Approval Abstentions Signed But Unmarked Proxy Cards Broker Non-Votes Proposal 1: For or withhold The vote of a majority of all the votes cast at a meeting at No effect Count as votes No broker Election of Trustees vote in respect which a quorum is present is necessary for the election of on voting.
-FOR. discretion of each the Class I Trustees.
-A majority of the votes cast means to vote. nominee. that the number of shares voted "for" a Trustee's election exceeds the number of shares "withheld" from that Trustee.
+Item of Business Voting Options Votes Required for Approval Abstentions Signed But Unmarked Proxy Cards Broke Non- Votes Proposal 1: For or withhold The vote of a majority of all the votes cast at a meeting at .Not applicable: Count as No brokei Election of Trustees vote in respect of which a quorum is present is necessary for the election of the a withheld vote votes FOR. discretion each nominee.
+Class II Trustees.
+A majority of the votes cast means that the will count as a to vote. number of shares voted "for" a Trustee's election exceeds the vote against the number of shares "withheld" from that Trustee. nominee.
 A nominee currently serving as a Trustee not receiving a majority of the votes cast will tender his or her resignation, promptly following certification of the shareholder vote, for consideration by the Nominating & Corporate Governance Committee.
-Proposal 2: Advisory For, against, or Affirmative "FOR" vote of a majority of all of the votes No effect on Count as votes No broker (Nonbinding) Vote on abstain. cast at the meeting. voting.
-FOR. discretion Named Executive Officer to vote.
-Compensation 3.7 00 ~ Proposal 3: Advisory 1, 2 or 3 years, Number of years (1, 2 or 3) receiving the highest number No effect on Count as vote for No broker (Nonbinding) Vote on the or abstain. of votes. voting.
-EVERY YEAR. discretion Frequency of Future to vote.
-Advisory Votes on Named Executive Officer Compensation For against Affirmative "EOD" years of a majority of all -f-th No effect on Count as votes Brokers Proposal 4: Ratification For, against, or abstain.
-Affirmative "FOR" vote of a majority of all of the votes FOR. have of Independent Registered Public Accounting Firm aostaiii. cast at the meeting. voting.
-TOK. discretion Fuolic Accounting Film to vote. l io voic.
+Proposal 2: Advisory For, against, or Affirmative "FOR" vote of a majority of all of the votes cast No effect on Count as votes No broker (Nonbinding) Vote on Named abstain. at the meeting. voting.
+FOR. discretion Executive Officer vote.
+Compensation Proposal 3: Ratification of For, against, or Affirmative "FOR" vote of a majority of all of the votes cast No effect on Count as votes Brokers h Independent Registered Public abstain. at the meeting. voting.
+FOR. discretion Accounting Firm vote.